kohaugustine/cs296_fall2016/README.md

 All data required is found in the `US_Senate_voting_data_109.txt` file, which contains the voting record for each senator in the 109th Congress.

-The data was obtained from the (webpage associated with the book)[http://resources.codingthematrix.com/].
+The data was obtained from the [webpage associated with the book](http://resources.codingthematrix.com/).

 ### Running the code